earn-alliance/wallet-commander-cli/README.md

       └── wallet - (refactor => client) 3rd party developer created a 2nd client here for wallets
 ```

-### Needed help
+### Needed Help

-There are urgent tasks required to get this client cleaned up for production use.
-More tasks to come, for now they are listed below
+Listed below are urgent tasks required to get this client cleaned up for production use.
+More tasks to come.

 - [ ] Whitelist functionality to block illegal transactions
 - [ ] Refactor out all axie client related logic in `pkg` to a 3rd party repo `go-axie-infinity-client`